LassoSoft/LassoGuide/lasso_guide_source/databases/searching-displaying.rst

    By default all communication is in the MacRoman character set when Lasso Server is hosted on OS X, or in the Latin-1 (ISO-8859-1) character set when Lasso Server is hosted on Windows.
-:JDBC:
+:ODBC:
-   All communication with JDBC data sources is encoded as UTF-8.
+   Encoding of communication with ODBC data sources is dependent on the encoding of the table being accessed.

 Error Reporting